-For a first visit to Black Canyon of the Gunnison National Park near Montrose, the gateway city, I keep this Black Canyon Gunnison itinerary simple: stick to the South Rim, start early, do one short hike, and stay for late light.
-That gives me the biggest views with the least stress.
+For a first visit to Black Canyon of the Gunnison National Park near Montrose, the gateway city, the smartest plan is simple: stick to the South Rim, start early, do one short hike, and stay for late light.
+That approach delivers the biggest views with the least stress.

-The canyon is dramatic, but the planning doesn’t need to be.
-If you try to cram in both rims, a river route, and every overlook, you’ll spend more time driving than staring into one of the wildest landscapes in Western Colorado.
+The canyon is dramatic, but the planning does not need to be.
+Trying to cram in both rims, a river route, and every overlook means more time driving than staring into one of the wildest landscapes in Western Colorado.

-Why my Black Canyon Gunnison itinerary starts on the South Rim
+Why this itinerary starts on the South Rim

-I start on the South Rim because it is the easiest side to visit, and it gives first-timers the best return on time.
-The overlooks along South Rim Drive are close together, the visitor center is here, and the logistics are much easier than trying to reach the North Rim.
+The South Rim is the easiest side to visit, and it gives first-timers the best return on time.
+The overlooks along South Rim Road sit close together, the visitor center is here, and the logistics are far simpler than reaching the remote North Rim.

-This is the rough schedule I like for first-timers along South Rim Drive:
+Here is a rough schedule that works well for first-timers along South Rim Road:

 | Time | Stop | How long |